Lascorbe/LascorbeComPublish/Content/posts/2020-04-27-MVPCoordinators-SwiftUI-part1.md

 We've learned how to set up an entire screen with the MVP pattern, we created our base Coordinator and our first 2 coordinators, and we saw how to wrap our view in a `NavigationView` and how we can implement `NavigationLink` so it doesn't depend of anything else in the view.

 That's it! **We've completed part 1 of this series.** In the next post we're going to see how to extract that `NavigationLink`  from `MasterView` and put it in a new Coordinator.
-We'll have to modify our current base Coordinator protocol, are you going to miss it?
+We'll have to modify our current base Coordinator protocol, and we're going to see how to easily change from a navigation push to a modal presentation without touching the view, are you going to miss it?

 Thank you for reading, I hope you liked it.